Ratu: Fijian nobility

 He along with 12 high Chiefs subsequently ceded the islands to the United Kingdom in 1874.

 Other prominent chiefly clans include the Vuanirewa (the traditional rulers of the Lau Islands) and the Ai So'ula (the traditional rulers of Vanua Levu).

 During the colonial rule (1874–1970), the British kept Fiji's traditional chiefly structure and worked through it.
 They established what was to become the Great Council of Chiefs, originally an advisory body, but it grew into a powerful constitutional institution.
 Constitutionally, it functions as an electoral college to choose Fiji's president (a largely honorary position modelled on the British monarchy), the vice-president, and 14 of the 32 senators, members of Parliament's "upper house", which has a veto over most legislation.
 The 18 other senators are appointed by the Prime Minister (9), the Leader of the Opposition (8), and the Council of Rotuma (1); these appointees may, or may not, be of chiefly rank also.
 (The Senate was modelled on Britain's House of Lords, which consists of both hereditary and life peers.)

 The presidency, vice-presidency, and fourteen senators are the only constitutional offices whose appointment is controlled by persons of chiefly rank.
 Chiefs in post-independence Fiji have always competed for parliamentary seats on an equal footing with commoners.
 In the years following independence, this favored the chiefly class, as the common people looked to them as their leaders and generally voted for them.
 For several elections, many ethnic Fijian members of the House, which is elected by universal suffrage, were of chiefly rank, but in recent elections, the discrepancy between chiefs and commoners is slowly narrowing, as commoners are becoming better educated and have begun to work their way into the power structure.
 The chiefs, however, retain enormous respect among the Fijian people.
-In times of crisis, such as the coups of 1987 and the third coup of 2000, the Great Council of Chiefs often stepped in to provide leadership when the modern political institutions have broken down.
+In times of crisis, such as the coups of 1987 and the third coup of 2000, the Great Council of Chiefs often stepped in to provide leadership when the modern political institutions had broken down.